Has the Pandemic Increased Your Anxiety?

 People who have obsessive-compulsive disorder (OCD) and high levels of anxiety may find that the pandemic triggers compulsions such as the need for frequent hand washing and checking for signs of infection.

-If you have an anxiety disorder, there are treatment options, and experienced therapists at CAST Centers can help you address and overcome your symptoms.
+If you have an anxiety disorder, there are treatment options, and experienced therapists at CAST Treatment Centers can help you address and overcome your symptoms.

 Signs You May Need to Seek Help For an Anxiety Disorder:

-Anxiety Disorder Treatment at CAST Centers
+Anxiety Disorder Treatment at CAST Treatment Centers

 Various therapies help individuals with anxiety.
 Cognitive Behavioral Therapy is the gold standard.
 Group therapy can be an especially beneficial mental health treatment for those with anxiety, as it can be cathartic to share your experiences with others.
 It is important to find treatment for anxiety because if anxiety is not reduced, it can lead to substance abuse and other unhealthy coping mechanisms.